khaors/geocompr/main.md

 #> [1]  TRUE FALSE FALSE FALSE
 ```

-Note that although point 1 is *within* the triangle, it does not *touch* any part of its border.
+Note that although the first point is *within* the triangle, it does not *touch* any part of its border.
 For this reason `st_touches()` only returns `TRUE` for the second point: